 Picasso joins the Montmartre artistic milieu in 1900

-Continue on up the hill following the winding Rue Ravignan for about 100 metres.
-At the junction bear right, this is Rue Gabrielle.
-On the corner of Rue Gabrielle where it joins Rue Ravignan is Number 49 Rue Gabrielle.
-This is the site of Pablo Picasso’s first studio in Paris.
-Whilst Pablo Picasso is more closely associated with the Bateau Lavoir studios just down the road, this is where he stayed and worked when he first came to Paris with his friend Casagemas for the Paris World Fair in 1900.
+Picasso is more closely associated with the Bateau Lavoir studios just down the road, but this is where he stayed and worked when he first came to Paris with his friend and fellow artist Casagemas for the Paris World Fair in 1900.

 Berthe Weill and the first modern art gallery in Paris

-He painted his version of the Moulin de la Galette here.
-Thanks to a contact in the Spanish community in Paris, Picasso was introduced to Berthe Weill who was the first gallery owner to specialise in modern art in Paris.
+Picasso painted his version of the Moulin de la Galette in point 3.
+Thanks to a contact in the Spanish community in Paris, he was introduced to Berthe Weill who was the first gallery owner to specialise in modern art in Paris.

 Montmartre and the green fairy

 A woman drinking absinthe, in a painting, was understood to be a prostitute or somebody at the bottom of the social scale.
-Absinthe was highly alcoholic, and was believed to be hallucinogenic.
-Absinthe (a.k.a, ‘la fée verte’ ‘the green fairy’ because of its colour) has become associated with Montmartre and its artists.
-Toulouse-Lautrec was said to have had a glass flask full of absinthe inserted in his cane.
-Both the absinthe drinker painting and the Moulin de la Galette by Picasso owe much in style and subject matter to Toulouse-Lautrec who had died in 1901.
+It was highly alcoholic, and believed to be hallucinogenic.
+Absinthe, a.k.a the green fairy because of its colour, became associated with Montmartre and its artists.
+Toulouse-Lautrec was said to have had a glass flask full of the drink inserted in his cane.
+Both the absinthe drinker painting and the Moulin de la Galette by Picasso owe much in style and subject matter to Toulouse-Lautrec who recently died in 1901.

 Dalida’s house